kevoreilly/CAPEv2/docs/book/src/installation/guest/linux.rst

     $ sudo ip link set dev br0 up

 **Note that if you run CAPE as a different user, replace ``cape`` after -u with your user.
-You also have script in utils/linux_mktaps.sh**
+You also have a script in utils/linux_mktaps.sh**

 Preparing x32/x64 Linux guests